KaiqueS/Studies_In_Programming/README.md

 # Studies_In_Programming
 Code &amp; Notes of programming languages studies

-# A quick update: I will have to drop The C++ Programming Language.
-The Masters' is taking more effort and time than I expected.
-But I will keep up with The Rust Programming Language!
+### A quick update: People, my undergraduate classes resumed.
+I WILL keep updating The Rust Programming Languange, I guarantee that I will not drop it, but I will need to change my current schedule.
+I will try to plan a new schedule this weekend.
+Sorry for the lack of updates this week.

 I only update The C++ Programming Language code & notes at mondays and wednesdays!